realsuayip/django-sozluk/readme.md

     python -m smtpd -n -c DebuggingServer localhost:1025

-Python 3.6+ and Django 2+ required (in my development environment, the versions are 3.7.2 and 2.2.3 respectively).
+Python 3.6+ and Django 2+ required.
 Other dependencies are stated in requirements file.

  If you want to contribute to the project or have found a bug or need help about deployment etc., please contact me.